-Shipping from Belgium (within EU)
+Shipping from Belgium (within EU, VAT included in the price)

 Since we first introduced the Schaffer Replica EX “Tower” (Used by Angus Young of AC/DC, Richard Fortus of Guns 'n Roses, ...) our customers’ most popular request has been for us to create a pedalboard-friendly stompbox with the same circuit.